Laurel Run mine fire: In the 21st century

 The Earth Conservancy considered harnessing the geothermal energy of the mine fire.

 In 2013, Michael Corgan, a businessman from Wilkes-Barre Township was granted permission to strip mine 40 acres of land on top of the Laurel Run mine fire, on the condition that the strip mining operations remained at least 120 ft above the fire.
 Strip mining on top of a mine fire had not previously been done, although Corgan had attempted to start a strip mine in the area in 1992.

-The setting of the novel Whispers from the Ashes is based on the community of Laurel Run in the early 1960s, when the residents were forced to evacuate.
+The setting of the novel Whispers from the Ashes is based on the community of Laurel Run in the early 1960s, when residents were forced to evacuate.

 The Laurel Run mine fire may burn for another century.

 Geology

 The geographical setting of the Laurel Run mine fire has been compared to that of the Centralia mine fire.
 The Laurel Run mine fire was located on the southern spur of the Wilkes-Barre syncline.
 It is part of the ridge and valley geographical province.
 The coal beds that are on fire are the Ross bed, the Top Red Ash bed, and the Bottom Red Ash bed.
 The coal beds dip 10 or 15 degrees to the north.
 The Llewellyn Formation is situated on top of the Red Ash bed and the Pottsville Conglomerate is situated below it.

 Due to the geographical features of the area, the mine fire is only able to spread to the northeast, northwest, and southwest.

 In some areas in the vicinity of the fire, the ground has cracked open.
 However, the surface temperature is not as hot as the Centralia mine fire.
 The mine fire is 200 ft to 300 ft underground and burns at a temperature of around 1000 F.